CSUChicoSoftwareEngineering/Examples/ExecutiveSummary/healthcare-gov.md

 Executive Summary II
 --------------------
-Here at Start-Up Company, Inc. we pride ourselves in developing rich, secure web applications.
 In the Health Care industry there has been a push to provide online marketplaces for customers to choose the best plan for them.
-The security risk that go along with providing this service is large, but we have the necessary experience with this front.
-After the failed roll out of ObamaCare, there has been increased awareness in the field, regarding the reasons the ObamaCare website did not work.
+The security risk that accompanies this service is substancial.
+After the troubles with the ObamaCare release, there has been increased awareness in the field regarding website development.
 We have the answers.

-Firstly, the ObamaCare web developers were using a horribly executed waterfall method of development.
-We use an Agile framework to develop applications, which results in quicker turn around time for bugs that pop up, and faster response to changing requirements.
+Firstly, the ObamaCare web developers were using a  waterfall method of development, which doesn't allow for quick revisions.
+Instead we use an Agile framework to develop applications, which results in not only a quicker turn around time for locating and fixing bugs, but also a faster response time to any requirement changes.

-Another reason we are superior to the ObamaCare developers is that we understand the importance of a controlled roll out.
-Without the politicians breathing down our necks, we are able to provide a much cleaner, robust application in a controlled manner, which leads to less costly mistakes.
+Another reason we will not fall into the same traps as the ObamaCare developers is that we understand the importance of a controlled release.
+We are able to provide a much cleaner, robust application in a controlled manner, which leads to less costly mistakes.

-You can feel safe knowing that Start-Up Company, Inc has a robust team of developers that work together with clients to provide the most bang for your buck, with security a number one concern.
+You can feel safe knowing that Start-Up Company, Inc has a experienced team of developers that work together with clients to provide the best service, with security as a number one concern.